jhoblitt/cat2geojson/README.md

 ### Example

-Filter catalog for objections with a magnitude <= 14 and limit the output to a maximum of 10 objects.
+Filter catalog for objects with a magnitude <= 14 and limit the output to a maximum of 10 objects.

     wget https://s3.amazonaws.com/lsst-epo/testdata/D4.R.cat